aws_lb_target_group.main (deposed object f48a8468) will be destroyed

 - resource "aws_lb_target_group" "main" {

-The word "deposed" always indicates that the resource was configured with the lifecycle
+The "deposed" status always indicates that the resource was configured with the create_before_destroy lifecycle meta-argument.

 resource "aws_lb_target_group" "main" {